larrytheliquid/generic-reuse/ArtifactOverview.md

 results in the message "No errors." at the bottom of the file buffer.
 Note that navi mode is a navigation-only mode.
 To edit the file, (for example, to manually insert a syntax or type error), press `q` to quit navi mode.
-After editing, press `M-s` to re-check the file (and `r` to ensure there are no errors, or to jump to the first error location if there is one).
+After editing, press `M-s` to re-check the file, and then `r` to ensure there are no errors, or to jump to the first error location if there is one.

 This is all that is required to evaluate our artifact.
 The subsequent parts go over particular files and contained definitions in